 Your Credit Report

 A credit report is created by a credit bureau.
 A credit bureau is a company that collects your payment history from creditors, lenders, utilities, debt collection agencies, and courts.
 There are four major credit bureaus in the United States.
 They are Innovis, TransUnion, Experian, and Equifax.
-You have a seperate credit report from each bureau.
+You have a separate credit report from each bureau.
 Each bureau looks at the different type of debt you have, and your consistency in paying your debts on time.
 That information is used to create your FICO score.
 When you apply for a loan, the lender will use this score to help determine if you can afford the loan.
 The lower your credit score, the higher your interest rate will be.

 The Fair Credit Reporting Act (FCRA) was designed to help ensure that credit bureaus furnish correct and complete information to businesses for use when evaluating your application.